webpack/stylelint-webpack-plugin/README.md

 - Default: `node_modules/.cache/stylelint-webpack-plugin/.stylelintcache`

 Specify the path to the cache location.
-Can be a file or a directory.
+This can be a file or a directory.

 ### `configFile`